CaleWhale/CaleGriggs.github.io/index.md

 ## Self Assessment

+When I first started in the computer science program, I knew essentially nothing about programming.
+I had tried to learn a few times before, but I lacked the structure that comes from school.
+I also knew that having a degree on my resume would be much better for job applications than a high school diploma, so I applied for SNHU.

+My first programming class CS 200 taught me how to write code in Python.
+I learned the basics of variables, datatypes, arrays, if else statements, various types of loops, and more.
+This was the class where programming first started to click in my brain and gave me a foothold on the path to understanding how programming works.

+IT 312 is the class where I got one of my artifacts from and is what I attribute to being the most impactful class that I took in terms of learning how to write a complete program.
+This class taught me about taking all the basics I learned in CS 200 and turning that knowledge into a fully functional, standalone program.

+Later, I took CS 260, a data structures and algorithms class that taught me about things like linked lists, trees, and hash tables.
+I learned about many different ways of parsing and sorting through data.
+Data structures and algorithms are a key part of programming as they provide both structure to the flow of data as well as efficiency to the overall program.

+CS 310 is where I learned about git, version control, and collaboration on a group project.
+In this class I learned about reviewing other people’s code as well as correcting merge conflicts.
+This class taught me the importance of proper version control and commit protocol and how messy a big team project can get without them.

+Another class I had was DAD 220 which taught me about servers and databases and how to directly interface with them using SQL.
+I later took CS 340 where I learned about interfacing with databases programmatically using Python.
+Databases are a big part of web applications and these classes taught me how to securely implement ways of communicating with them into a program.

+I chose to use the Farkle game from IT 312 for both the software engineering/design and the algorithms/data structures artifact.
+And the CS 340 final project for the basics of my databases project.
+I chose these artifacts because I felt they were the best candidates for representing my computer science talents for each of the required categories.

 ## [Farkle](https://github.com/CaleGriggs/CaleGriggs.github.io/tree/gh-pages/Farkle)

 ![image](https://raw.githubusercontent.com/CaleGriggs/CaleGriggs.github.io/gh-pages/Pics/Farkel%20Welcome.png)

-   This artifact is called Farkel, it’s a dice rolling game in which one or more players try to score a predetermined number of points based on the dice that they roll.
+   This artifact is a dice rolling game called Farkle.
+It's a game in which one or more players try to score a predetermined number of points based on the dice that they roll.
 On their turn, each player will roll six dice.
 If they roll a one, five, three of a kind, or straight of five to six dice in a row, they earn points that add up to their total score.
 The project was first created for my final project of the IT 312 class that I took in August of 2020.

 ![image](https://raw.githubusercontent.com/CaleGriggs/CaleGriggs.github.io/gh-pages/Pics/Farkle%20Setup.png)